m-tosch/ROS-Image-Processing/README.md

 # ROS Image Processing
-An example architecture for image processing in ROS

 ## Abstract
 This repository demonstrates how to use ROS to process a basic image from a video stream.
 The image is published by one node, grayscaled by another and then subscribed to by a third one.